fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 ## Register Multiple Custom Elements

-In most projects, you will have more than one component and it is cumbersome to register them one-by-one.
+In most projects, you will have more than one component, it is cumbersome to register them one-by-one.
 I prefer to create an array of arrays (or tuples if you will) with the config for each element, then register them in a loop.

 ```typescript
 export class AppModule {